Tips for going to college as a single parent

 Here are a couple of awards to consider applying for:

 Alternative options like community college, technical certification programs or online schooling are great ways to cut tuition costs.
-Average yearly tuition at community colleges is almost $7,000 less than at four-year in-state institutions, according to College Board, and certification programs may be even cheaper.
+Average yearly tuition at community colleges is a little over $7,000 less than at four-year in-state institutions, and certification programs may be even cheaper.

 Community colleges and online college programs can be an ideal option for those with children, as the courses may provide flexibility that you likely wouldn’t receive at an in-person or larger four-year school — especially if child care isn’t an option.